neo4j-field/neo4j_workshop_aura/README.md

     - Instance ID for the new database (Eg: "44683a64")
     - Output is written to a csv file when new instances are created. **Please save the file and or copy the credentials** The file will be overwritten when you run the code for the second time.

-### Collect the credentials for newly created instances
+### Collect the credentials for newly created/cloned instances
 **If you are running a workshop, you will want readable passwords for printouts.**

 6. Open the terminal and run the below command